GrishonNganga/BloGGG/README.md

 * Postgresql -> See https://www.postgresql.org/download/ to download for your platform of choice.

 ### Setup
-* Clone the repo `git clone https://github.com/GrishonNganga/Elevator-Pitch.git`
+* Clone the repo `git clone https://github.com/GrishonNganga/bloGGG.git`
-* Move into the directory `cd Elevator-Pitch`
+* Move into the directory `cd bloGGG`
 * Create a virtual environment `python -m venv virtual`
 * Open `start.sh` file and replace what's inside the <> with your email address, password and a `SQLALCHEMY_DATABASE_URI` from psql db created.\
 See more on how to construct `SQLALCHEMY_DATABASE_URI` here -> https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/#connection-uri-format